akhambhati/example-project/README.md

                             │
                             ├── figures/            <- Figures saved by scripts or notebooks.
                             │
                             ├── notebooks/          <- Jupyter notebooks for analysis only (e.g. statistics, production of graphs).
-                            │                          Code for transforming/processing/modelling data should **not** be contained here.
+The naming convention should be eNUM-USER_INITIAL-DESCRIPTIVE_TEXT.ipynb
                             │
                             ├── codebase/           <- Collection of Python modules with source code for project.
-                            │
-                            ├── tests/              <- Unit tests for the codebase.
                             │
                             ├── environment.yml     <- conda virtual environment definition file.
                             │
                             ├── LICENSE